-- 33. The NPS-UD was consulted on throughout 2019 and came into force on 20 August 2020,8 replacing the former NPS-UDC.
-It applies to all local authorities that have all or part of an urban environment within their district or region, and to planning decisions by any local authority that affect an urban environment.9 An urban environment means any area of land that is, or is intended to be, predominantly urban in character and is, or is intended to be, part of a housing and labour market of at least 10,000 people.10 - The NPS-UD identifies Christchurch as a Tier 1 urban environment.11 Although the NPS-UD does not identify the geographic extent of the Christchurch urban area it specifies CRC, CCC, SDC and WDC as Tier 1 local authorities relevant to this area.12 - 35.
-The NPS-UD contains 8 objectives and 11 policies.
-No objectives or policies are expressed as having priority over another.
-The introductory guide to the NPS-UD confirms this where it states: "Policies in the NPS-UD interact and affect the interpretation and implementation of each other".
-13 The NPS-UD also sets out the implementation of the objectives
+34. The NPS-UD came into force on 20 August 2020,7 replacing the NPS-UDC.
+It applies to all local authorities that have all or part of an urban environment within their district or region, and to planning decisions by any local authority that affect an urban environment.
+An urban environment means any area of land that is, or is intended to be, predominantly urban in character and is, or is intended to be, part of a housing and labour market of at least 10,000 people.

-8 NPS-UD Cl.
-1.2(1).
+NPSUD Cl.
+1.2(1)

-9 NPS-UD Cl.
+NPSUD Cl.
 1.3 Application.

-10 NPS-UD Cl.
+NPSUD Cl.
 1.4 Interpretation.